Table of Contents

 Confronted people, people who like to compete, comparison shoppers.

 This can take an intellectual approach, appeal to one’s emotions, or a combination of both.
 It is a way to address forces that threaten us.
-It also used in comparison with another product.
+It is also used in comparison with other products.

 Examples